Understanding the Constructive and Destructive Natures of Nationalism

 Throughout the world, liberal countries build unity around common ideas such as freedom and equality.
 Like Pancasila, liberal principles are often enshrined in countries’ laws and constitutions.

 But just because a country lays out a vision for one, all-inclusive national identity doesn’t mean that its citizens are always treated equally.
 In Indonesia, people have been imprisoned for not adhering to one of the country’s six official religions.
 And in the United States—a country that prides itself on its diversity—discrimination is still a major issue.
-This issue has been particularly evident in countrywide protests for social justice and against police violence targeting Black Americans.
+This issue was especially evident during the countrywide protests for social justice and against police violence targeting Black Americans following the death of George Floyd.

 When is nationalism negative?